Skip to main content

 Limited use

 Our Outlined type is limited use, only used for headlines and large callout text in important visual assets.
-Outlined text should always be sized large enough to ensure accessibility and visual impact.
+Outlined type should always be sized large enough to ensure accessibility and visual impact.

 Outlined style example